markosiilak/directus-module-export/README.md

 ## Features

-- **Directus-to-Directus import**: Transfer collection data from a source Directus
+- **Directus-to-Directus import**: Transfer collection data from a source Directus instance to your current project
+- **Export to file**: Download collection data from your Directus instance for backup or transfer
 - **Preflight permission check**: Test collection access before importing
 - **Token validation**: Validate admin token against the source server
 - **History management**: Save and reuse domain and token inputs (localStorage)
 - **Real-time status**: Inline progress and concise error messages
 - **Per-collection import**: Import items for a specific collection
+- **File field support**: Automatically copies single-file fields (by UUID or object) and reuses or uploads as needed
+- **Folder auto-creation**: Files are placed in a collection-named folder, created if missing

 ### At a glance